 Normally, transducers are dry-mounted on the inside of the vessel on the sea-chest to avoid fouling.
 To protect box-coolers, transducers are installed on top, that is on the water-covers of the box-cooler, and around it on the sea-chest walls.
 Objective is to protect the pipe bundle of the box-cooler.
 Installing on the water-cover means that the ultrasonic energy is transferred through the structure of the box-cooler, and through the cooling liquid, to the tube bundle.
 Installing on the sea-chest means that the ultrasonic signal has to travel from the sea-chest wall to the pipe bundle of the box-cooler.
 Both methods result in energy loss.

 Delta-sistems has now developed a completely waterproof transducer with a mounting support that can be placed inside the sea-chest under the box-cooler.
-Thus, the ultrasonic signal will ‘shine directly’ on the ribs of the box-cooler.
+Thus, the ultrasonic signal will ‘shine directly’ on the tube bundle of the box-cooler.
+This transducer would ideally be combined with a transducer installed on the water-cover of the box-cooler.
 The challenge has been to develop a transducer housing that will remain waterproof for years, withstanding its own ultrasonic vibrations.
 The first prototype of this transducer is now ready, built of POM and stainless steel 316.
-It now needs to be installed in a sea chest for real-life testing (ref to client participation in research below).
+It now needs to be installed in a sea-chest for real-life testing (ref to client participation in research).
 Once the first results of this research are in, we shall report about it on our website.